Energy-Reliability Limits in Nanoscale Feedforward Neural Networks and Formulas: Boolean Tree Circuits from Homogenous Gates

+\begin{lemma} For a given formula $F$, realization gate tree $G_g=(V_g,\mc{E}_g)$, and required reliability $\delta$, if $E$ satisfies conditions (C1, C2), then it also satisfies conditions (C3, C2). \end{lemma} \begin{IEEEproof} To relate C1 and C3, we note that $1-x \le \exp(-x)$, which implies that if \eqref{eq:uniformCond1} is satisfied for a given $E$, then for that $E$: $ 1-h(\delta)\le \exp(-4|\mc{P}_i| \epsilon)$, for $ 1\le i\le n $.
 Taking the natural logarithm of both sides does not disturb the inequality since $\ln(\cdot)$ is monotonic.
 Thus we obtain the desired result by multiplying both sides by $-1$ and flipping the inequality. \end{IEEEproof} Due to linear dependence on graph structure, condition C3 is more tractable than C1.
-As we discuss later, these conditions lead to a closed-form expression for the lower bound on energy consumption.
+As we discuss later, these conditions lead to a closed-form lower bound on energy consumption.

-It is apparent from the necessary conditions we have just established that the lower bound on energy consumption will depend on the relationship between probability of failure of a gate and its energy consumption.
+It is apparent from these necessary conditions that the lower bound on energy will depend on the $\chi$ function.
 Intuitively, when probability of failure of a gate decays faster with its energy consumption, the total energy consumption of the circuit should also be lower.

 \begin{lemma} For physical energy-failure functions $\chi$ and for a given $n$-input boolean function $F$ with realization graph $G_g=(V_g,\mc{E}_g)$,